Sugar Beet Plant Pathology

 Current research primarily focuses on Rhizoctonia crown and root rot, Aphanomyces root rot and Cercospora leaf spot.
 Growers can submit their samples for disease diagnosis in our sugar beet plant pathology lab for proper identification.

-Current research projects (funded by Sugarbeet Research and Education Board of MN and ND) in our lab:
+Current research projects in our lab:

 Integrated management of Rhizoctonia solani in sugar beet